 Current research topics include:

 Toxicity is one of the most concerning properties of an organic compound to be a drug candidate.
 Approximately 30% of novel drugs do not pass the first stage of clinical trials resulting in heavy losses for the pharmaceutical industry.
 That means that the current methods for in-silico toxicity estimations as well as animal testing do not satisfy the highest safety criteria applied to modern medicines.
 Nevertheless, the modern advantages of deep learning can eliminate this difficulty.
-We are designing the architectures of multi-output neural networks which are able to predict profiles of toxicity of organic compounds for different animal species and humans.
+We are designing the architectures of multi-output neural networks that are able to predict profiles of toxicity of organic compounds for different animal species and humans.
 Our models will help the industrial and scientific communities to be more efficient in drug development.

 Prediction of antiviral activity profiles for small molecule compounds is another research topic of interest, aiming to improve the efficiency of the search for new antivirals and repurposing of the previously studied compounds.
 Our research goal here is to analyze the efficiency of different machine learning techniques as applied to the new ViralChEMBL database (contains 650K activity entries for more than 220K compounds against 160 viral species).
 The natural property of such datasets is that they are sparse — generally, nobody measures everything against everything.
 This makes profile prediction especially complicated.
 Our goal is to approach this class of problems using contemporary machine learning techniques, such as multi-output neural networks, multi-output decision trees, recommender systems, and other tools that will allow reliable predictions based on sparse data sets.